Fraud Prevention Resources

 Keeping yourself informed is the first step in combating fraud.
 Here are a few items to keep in mind.
 If at any time you think your confidential information has been compromised, please contact us at 800.711.BANK (2265).
 You can also follow the FTC's Guide for understanding what to do depending on what information the fraudster has, and review ways we can combat fraud together through added debit card security and mobile wallets.

-It's more important than ever to be vigilant about scams, as fraudsters are using this unique time to try scams related to the Coronavirus.
 As a reminder, if we reach out to you, we won't ask you to provide your confidential information like personal identification number (PIN) or passwords.
 Please check here regularly for more information about protecting yourself and follow us on social media.

 Protecting Your Finances